MicrosoftLearning/AI-102-AIEngineer/Instructions/21-video-indexer.md

 1. Open the Video Indexer portal at [https://www.videoindexer.ai/](https://www.videoindexer.ai/).
 2. If you have an existing Video Indexer account, sign in.
 Otherwise, sign up for a free account and sign in using your Microsoft account (or any other valid account type).

-> **Tip**: If the Video Indexer portal doesn't load in the hosted lab environment, you can open it in your own local browser and complete the following tasks there - returning to the hosted environment when you reach the **Use Video Indexer widgets** task.
+> **Tip**: If the Video Indexer portal doesn't load in the hosted lab environment, you can open it in your own locally installed web browser and complete the following tasks there - returning to the hosted environment when you reach the **Use Video Indexer widgets** task.
 You'll need to download the **[responsible_ai.mp4](https://github.com/MicrosoftLearning/AI-102-AIEngineer/raw/master/20-video-indexer/responsible_ai.mp4)** video to your local computer.

 ## Upload and index a video